 Category E Storm Surge Zones.
 Residents within all designated evacuation zones will be included in the Evacuation Order.
 Evacuation routes are shown on Figure 8-4.
 For the most part, evacuees are routed to the Florida Turnpike or Interstate 95.
-Access to interstate 95 is via Port St. Lucie Boulevard, SR 713 (Palm City), SR 714 (Palm City), SR 76 (Tropical Farms) and CR 708 (Hobe Sound).
+Access to ilnterstate 95 is via Port St. Lucie Boulevard, CRSR 713 (High Meadow Avenue in Palm City), SR 714 (SW Martin Highway in Palm City), SR 76 (S. Kanner Highway in Tropical Farms area) and CR 708 (SE Bridge Road in Hobe Sound).
+Evacuation traffic may also be routed to the Florida Turnpike via the Palm City exit.
 The only evacuation traffic in Martin County routed to the Florida Turnpike via the Jupiter exit is generated from areas south of Jonathan Dickinson State Park and from Jupiter Island south of Bridge Road by way of Indiantown Road (SR 706) in Palm Beach County.

-Population estimates for 2016 indicate the County grew by 8.1 percent since the 2010 Census.
+Population estimates for 20162022 indicate the County grew by 8.110.3 percent since the 2010 Censusbetween 2010 to 2022.
 Tables 8-1 and 8-2 provide an estimate of the number of people expected to be jeopardized by hurricane storm surge events.